smart-on-fhir/health-cards/docs/index.md

 ## Every Health Card can be embedded in a QR Code

-Every Health Card can be embedded in one or more QR Codes.
+Each JWS string that appears in the `.verifiableCredential[]` of a `.smart-health-card` file can be embedded in one or more QR Codes.
 We aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
 This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-When embedding a Health Card in a QR Code(s), each JWS string that appears as a `.verifiableCredential[]` entry in a `.smart-health-card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR Codes"](#encoding-chunks-as-qr-codes)).
+When embedding a JWS string in QR Codes, the JWS string SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR Codes"](#encoding-chunks-as-qr-codes)).

 Ensuring Health Cards can be presented as QR Codes: